samvera-labs/hyku_knapsack/README.md

 ```

 ### Overrides
+Before overriding anything, please think hard about whether what you are working on is a bug or feature that can apply to Hyku itself.
+If it is, please make a branch in your Hyku checkout (`./hyrax-webapp`) and do the work there.
+[See here](https://github.com/samvera-labs/hyku_knapsack/wiki/Hyku-Branches) for more information about working with Hyku branches in your Knapsack

 Adding decorators to override features is fairly simple.
 We do recommend some best practices [found here](https://github.com/samvera-labs/hyku_knapsack/wiki/Decorators-and-Overrides)

 Any file with `_decorator.rb` in the app or lib directory will automatically be loaded along with any classes in the app directory.